 Meanwhile your children run around like wild banshees, you haven’t even found time to sweep the floor in a week, you have spit up stains on your shirt, you’ll be lucky if you get your kids into the bath, let alone yourself.

 But the other woman isn’t really that perfect.
 She is supported, and she might be faking it a little bit.
 Maybe she has a meal service who cooks for her.
 She probably has a house cleaner too.
 Those two tasks alone give her enough time for self care.
 And that clean white shirt she wears?
 She just swaps out the spit-up shirt before she gets out of the car for PTA meetings.

 So don’t feel like the little girl playing dress up.
 When you don’t have the answer, or you need help, find it.
 Build your support network.
 Make friends.
-Find meetup groups, or events for kids your same age.
-Ask Ms. Seemingly-Perfect “Wow, what’s your secret to making motherhood so fun?”
+Seek support groups, or events for kids your same age.
+Ask Ms. Seemingly-Perfect “Wow, what’s your secret to making motherhood so glamaorus?”
 No one has to walk through life alone, find your support network.
 Remember, you can always bring a few shirts so you can feel clean all day long too.
 The extra laundry might be worth it.